ESA-announce WISE – Xiamen University 4th Annual International Workshop on Experimental Economics and Finance Dec. 15-16, 2012

-Researchers who would like to present their work at the conference are invited to submit a short abstract (not exceeding 250 words, including title and co-authors) to experiment2012wise(at)gmail.com.
+Researchers who would like to present their work at the conference are invited to submit a short abstract (not exceeding 250 words, including title and co-authors) to experiment2013wise(at)gmail.com.
 Please note that all submissions and presentations will be in English.
-The submission deadline is October 15, 2012.
-Decisions of acceptance will be announced by October 31, 2012.
+Researchers will be limited to presenting one paper.
+The submission deadline is October 7, 2013.
+Decisions of acceptance will be announced by October 15, 2013.

-The registration fee is 600 RMB for those whose primary affiliation is with a domestic Chinese institution, and 150 USD for international participants.
+The registration fee is 800 RMB for those whose primary affiliation is with a domestic Chinese institution and 200 USD for international participants.
 This registration fee will be waived for students (both domestic and international).
-The registration deadline is November 15, 2012.
-Note if you plan to attend but not present, please send an e-mail indicating your intention to experiment2012wise(at)gmail.com prior to the registration deadline.
+The registration deadline is November 15, 2013.
+Note if you plan to attend but not present, please send an e-mail indicating your intention to experiment2013wise(at)gmail.com prior to the registration deadline.

-The WISE Outstanding Experimental Economics or Finance Paper Award will be given to the most outstanding paper presented at this conference by a researcher who will have not received his or her Ph.D. prior to 2008.
-If you are eligible and wish to be considered for this award, please submit a PDF copy of the completed paper you will present in an e-mail indicating your interest to exp2012wise by November 30, 2012.
+The WISE Outstanding Experimental Economics Paper Award will be given to the most outstanding paper presented at this conference by a researcher who will have not received his or her Ph.D. prior to 2009.
+If you are eligible and wish to be considered for this award, please submit a PDF copy of the completed paper you will present in an e-mail indicating your interest to to experiment2013wise(at)gmail.com by November 30, 2013.

-We are also pleased to announce that The Pacific Economic Revue (PER) will publish a special issue consisting of papers presented at this year’s conference.
-The PER has a strong tradition of publishing experimental papers which garner wide visibility and citation.
-Charles Noussair and Jason Shachat will co-edit the special issue.
-All submissions for the special issue will be subject to peer review and the usual publication standards of the journal.
+We are also pleased to announce that the Journal of Neuroscience, Psychology, and Economics (http://www.apa.org/pubs/journals/npe/index.aspx) has agreed to publish a symposium consisting of papers presented at the conference.
+The JPNE is the world’s only journal focused on publishing research in Neuroeconomics.
+All submissions for the symposium will be subject to peer review and the usual publication standards of the journal.

-General inquiry about the conference should be directed to Jason Shachat (exp2012wise(at)gmail.com).
-For logistic affairs, please contact Ms. Youshu Xu (Daisy) (<a href="mailto:ysxu.wise).
+General inquiry about the conference should be directed to Jason Shachat (experiment2013wise(at)gmail.com).
+For logistic affairs, please contact Ms. Siying HOU (Janine) (<a href="mailto:syhou.wise).

-The annual International Workshop on Experimental Economics and Finance is one component of the effort by WISE to establish a leading research center in Experimental Economics and Finance.
-In the fall of 2010, the Finance and Economics Experimental Lab (FEEL) at WISE commenced operations; http://www.wise.xmu.edu.cn/feel.
+The annual International Workshop on Experimental Economics is one component of the effort by WISE to establish a leading research center in Experimental Economics and Finance.
+The Finance and Economics Experimental Lab (FEEL) at WISE commenced operations in the Fall of 2010.
+Please visit the Lab’s website (http://feel.xmu.edu.cn) for more information.
 This state of the art facility is part of the Ministry of Education Key Laboratory in Econometrics awarded to WISE in 2010.
 This is the first Ministry Key Lab established in the social sciences.